gianmarco27/Poggi-Stagliano-Stucchi/DD/DD.md

    * FilteringService, DBMS
    * RunManagementService, DBMS

-** - Integration between the components of the system server : ** This group is related to the inner links and interactions between system services, both regarding data management and requests handling:
+<b> - Integration between the components of the system server : </b> This group is related to the inner links and interactions between system services, both regarding data management and requests handling:
    * RunManagementService - DataCollectionService
    * RunManagementService - LoginService
    * RunManagementService - DispatchingService